aryan877/FitStake/README.md

 -----END PUBLIC KEY-----"
 ```

-You can obtain these credentials by signing up at [Privy.io](https://privy.io) and creating a new application.
+You can obtain the Privy credentials by signing up at [Privy.io](https://privy.io) and creating a new application.
+For MongoDB, you'll need a MongoDB Atlas account or a local MongoDB server.

 ### Running the App